 - Intent conflict, which represent the conflict between two or more different intents.

 For example, consider two targets target_1=: throughput > threshold_1 and target_2 := interference < threshold_2, and while trying to achieve target_1, target_2 gets degraded, so the producer will see that the targets are conflicting.
 The two are intent conflict if they are in different intents, but they are expectation conflict or target conflict if they are in the same intent.

+For the intent conflict, the two or more intents may be proposed by the same MnS consumer, or may be proposed by different MnS consumers.
+An example of the latter is that the MnS producer cannot satisfy the intents of two MnS consumers simultaneously.
+From the perspective of intent creation time, conflicting intentions may be proposed at different time, so a newer intent may be in conflict with an intent that is being executed but has not yet been fulfilled.
+The MnS producer may terminate the intent execution task.

 When such conflicts are detected, the MnS producer needs to notify the MnS consumer about the conflict, indicating the intent, intent expectations or expectation targets which give rise to the conflict.
 Additionally, the MnS producer may also notify the MnS consumer about the additional information (e.g. the impact for other expectation targets when fulfill the specified expectation targets in the same or different intent) for the conflict.
+The MnS producer can also provide solutions regarding intent conflicts, such as termination the whole intent, recommended intent (recommended expectations or targets, or termination part of intent,), or updating the execution time of the intent.

 Thereby, the MnS consumer may task actions (e.g. modify and delete the intent or intent expectation or expectation targets,) to address such intent conflict or MnS consumer may give some intent conflict handling guidelines (e.g. assign priority for such intent or intent expectation or expectation targets) to MnS producer to solve such intent conflict or eliminate the terminated state which is caused by the reason of conflict detected.